Key Takeaways

 - Touts physically grab your bags and start walking without your agreement

-- Claims that rival bus companies are full or cancelled
+- Claims that rival bus companies are full or canceled

 - Luggage fees not mentioned until bags are already loaded